Members

 CHA provides the collective voice for community housing organisations so we can get on with providing homes.
 They provide the key messages we need heard about growing the community housing sector and how that can happen.
 CHA also keep us informed in a time when there’s a lot happening that we need to know about

-CHA member, Alison Cadman, from Dwell Housing in Wellington
+CHA member, Alison Cadman, Dwell Housing Trust, Wellington

 Contact Us